 'I know you don't have a dad, sugar.
 I know you.
 You have a mother.
 She's probably here right?
 Upstairs, taking a nap, oblivious to everything?
 I'll just go pay her a visit shall I?'
 He drops me and I scramble on the floor.
 He bends down to whisper, 'Maybe once I'm done with her I'll come back here and give you the same treatment.'
 Before he stands up, he gives me a swift hit on the side of my head with the handle of his knife.
 I can't see my face, underneath the mop of hair that covers the tears streaming down my face.
 Suddenly I'm me.
 The girl who was stabbed.
 I wait for him to be safely up the now twisted stairs, before crawling over to the hallway door which is wide open.
 I pull myself in and close it softly.
 The TV is disconnected but the screen is flashing with monstrous pictures.
 I crawl to the smaller couch and slide behind it.
 I have no chance in running.
 Hiding is my only option.
 I hear her scream, instead of pain from my stomach there's pain in my chest.
 I'm about to yell out, 'Mum!'
 When I wake up.
 I sit up fast, panting, sweat covering my body, soaked into my bed sheets.
 It's night time.
 I missed lunch and dinner.
 Why they didn't wake me up is questionable.
 I run my hand through my hair, still breathing very hard.

 I notice something out of the corner of my eye.
 I look to my door frame.
 There watching with just an eye showing, is a little girl.
 Long plaits cascade down her back, her face pure and peaky.
 Her skin is freckled lightly and her eyes a bright blue.
+She has the aura of an elf from Lord of the Rings.
 She hides slightly when's she sees me looking.
+I would shoo her away, send her off to her bed.
 But I'm curious.
 I beckon her over.

 'I won't hurt you.'
 I say, quietly.
 She moves into the door frame.
 She's holding a teddy bear under one arm.
 'I'm not ill, just injured.
 You can come in, if you want.'
 She lightly steps into the room, moving as gracefully as a ballerina.
 My breathing has calmed now that my minds on something else.
 When she's a metre away she shuffles forward, still worried.
 I hold out my hand, she walks up and holds it.